Skip to main content

 What is OneFile?

-OneFile is a free, open-source web application that combines multiple files into a single AI-ready text file.
-It solves the problem of file upload limits on AI platforms like ChatGPT, Claude, and Gemini by merging unlimited files into one.
+OneFile is a free, open-source tool that combines multiple files into one.
+It solves the problem of file upload limits on AI platforms like ChatGPT and Gemini by merging unlimited files into one, which only uses a single file slot.
+No more hitting upload limits.

 How many files can I combine with OneFile?